 8. Do not try to flash the firmware with a lower bootloader version or downgrade firmware than the current bootloader version of your device.

-I hope that this article has helped you understand the causes and solutions of the “Complete (write) Operation Failed” error in Odin.
+I hope this article has helped you understand the causes and solutions of the Odin errors.
 Although it can be annoying, with a bit of troubleshooting, you should be able to resolve the Odin errors easily.
-Finally, always remember to back up your data before attempting any repair work on your device as it might save you from a potential disaster!
+Finally, back up your data before attempting any repair work on your device as it might save you from a potential disaster!